py-lama/bexy/README.md

 # PyBox

 A sandbox for safely running Python code in isolated environments.
+PyBox is part of the PyLama ecosystem and integrates with LogLama as the primary service for centralized logging and environment management.

 ## Features